spring/spring/AI/Skirmish/AAI/data/ReadMe.txt

 		- Continent file version bumped to 0.87

 		- Fixed a crash on shut down introduced in Spring v0.77

-AAI v0.872	- Refactored code for getting rally points and positions to withdraw units and made

-		- Construction units that are member of the DONT_BUILD list will not be built anymore

-		- Fixed two bugs that have been introduced in v0.87 and could cripple AAI's economy a lot

 AAI v0.87	- Proper detection of amphibious ground units (was causing AAI to freeze on water maps)